Waking up Suddenly Single at 47? It happens

 Jimmy Jack dated 12 women before he met Rose.
 And she was different.

-Ironically, they both attended the local university, and had taken the same Introduction to Engineering class, decades before.
+Ironically, they both attended the local university, and had taken the same Introduction to Engineering class, decades earlier.
 They vaguely knew one another – from afar.

 Their first date he suggested going to North Beach.
 They walked and talked all the way to the Golden Gate Bridge and took a cab to Sausalito.
 After dinner, they took the last ferry back to San Francisco and kissed one another good night after a 10-hour day of mutual admiration.